r00bertos1/perfectBeta-flutter/README.md

 where **<PORT>** is a port specified inside *Dockerfile* and *server/server.sh*.
 Default port is **4040**

 ### 3. Access the App
 App is now running on selected port.
-You can access is eg. by browser
+You can access is eg. by web browser.

 ## Help
 [Flutter online documentation](https://flutter.dev/docs), which offers tutorials,